 Community Art is one way for local people to connect up and build a strong local identity.
-Art media are chosen that encourage maximum participation.
-Locals get to meet one another and spend time in a creative activity.
+Art projects and programs encourage maximum participation.
+Locals and visitors get to meet one another and spend time in a creative activity.
 It's fun!

 The City of Charles Sturt supported community group Hindmarsh Greening to coordinate an "Intersection Repair" on the corner of Fifth Street and Drayton Street, Bowden.
 Intersection Repair is the community led conversion of an urban street intersection into a space signalling community presence and involvement.
 The aim is to calm traffic and build community and neighbourhood connections, and brighten and change the road space so it becomes a "place".
 Artist Helen Crawford worked with students from Immaculate Heart of Mary School to develop the design and the students were involved with the painting day on Sunday 29 May 2011, along with local residents.
 See the videos below:

 Living Neighbourhoods assists communities that want to benefit from improved road safety on their local streets by offering a range tools and information for the community to turn their ideas into action.
 These ideas could be quite specific, for example encouraging more people to enjoy their local spaces or developing safer places for children to play or they might want to address a specific concern, like respect between different road users and residents.
 Key outcomes of Living Neighbourhoods will include increasing active travel, reduction in car use, reduction in vehicle travel speeds in local streets and enhanced perception of liveability and neighbourhood safety.

 Following on from the Bowden Intersection repair Project In 2011, the community art project painted on the road had faded and the community wished to redo the artwork and create further placemaking artworks within the area.
 Although no formal evaluation of traffic conditions was undertaken, residents who were involved with the initial project did mention that drivers did stop and even ask if it was ok to drive over the work after it was completed because it was so vibrant.